 Non-negative Time Positions

-Times at or after the UNIX epoch of 1 January 1970 are represented as though clocks ticked forward with the same duration of a second as at the epoch.
+Times at or after the UNIX epoch of 1 January 1970 are represented as clocks ticked forward with the same duration of a second as at the epoch.
 Conversion to time reference systems and calendars requires the consideration of the generally decreasing rate of rotation of the earth with time increasing into the future.
-UTC, for example, makes use of leap seonds applied as needed either at 31 December or 30 June.
+UTC, for example, makes use of leap seconds applied as needed either at 31 December or 30 June.

 Negative Time Positions